 Enter a Plea of Not Guilty by Mail

-Before the time you must appear in court, you may mail or bring to the court a plea of not guilty using the Traffic Citation Reply Form.
+Before the time you must appear in court, you may mail or bring to the court a plea of not guilty using the forms found on the Forms Page.
 The court will set your case for a jury trial.
 If you notify the court that you waive your right to a jury trial, your case will be set for a trial by the court.
 You may be required to attend a pre-trial conference.